Inner Line Permit: States which require a permit

-Lakshadweep - Issued by the government of Lakshadweep.
-Inner line permit is mandatory for entering in to this island territory.
-It is very tough to get an ILP for Lakshadweep because it has many rules and regulations to be fulfilled.

 An ILP was previously required for certain parts of the Leh district in Ladakh.
-This requirement was abolished by a circular issued by district magistrate which took effect from 1 May 2014, although foreign nationals are required to get Protected Area Permit for this region.
+This requirement was abolished by a circular issued by the district magistrate which took effect from 1 May 2014, although foreign nationals are required to get Protected Area Permit for this region.
 The ILP was implemented again in 2017 only to be removed again in 2021.